Intense Pulse Light

 Incorrect use of IPL can lead to skin burns, scarring, hyperpigmenation of skin of loss of pigment.

 At Al Nour Clinic ,we are proud to be one of the first pioneers of IPL in WA.
 Our Quantum IPL is the first in WA introduced in 2000.
-We have since performed thousands of successful treatments for rosacea, sun damage, hyper pigmentation and permanent hair reduction.
+We have since performed thousands of successful treatments for rosacea, sun damage, hyper pigmentation and hair reduction.

 For Sun-Damaged skin